- 1 OWASP Whistleblower & Anti-Retaliation Policy

 V. Initiating a Formal Complaint

 At any point in time, an OWASP Foundation board member, employee, or volunteer may choose to file a formal complaint regarding the ethical or legal violations of another member of our community.
-This complaint must be submitted in writing (non-verbal) to the OWASP Foundation Compliance Officer.
+This complaint must be submitted in writing (non-verbal) to the OWASP Foundation Compliance Committee email.
 A valid complaint must include all background information necessary to evaluate the request, a list of each ethical or legal violation, as well as all evidence to support the claims.
-Upon submission, the Compliance Officer will evaluate that the complaint is valid and will respond back that either the complaint has been accepted, or it is lacking information necessary to properly evaluate (specifying what it is lacking).
+Upon submission, the Compliance Committee will evaluate that the complaint is valid and will respond back that either the complaint has been accepted, or it is lacking information necessary to properly evaluate (specifying what it is lacking).

 Once a complaint has been determined as valid, the complainant is asked to cease direct contact with the individual whom they are making the complaint against.
 Attempts to facilitate direct contact, especially regarding the complaint in question, may result in the complaint being dismissed by the Compliance Officer.
 At this time, we also ask that the complainant refrain from speaking on the matter with anyone other than the Compliance Officer, in order to ensure the utmost amount of confidentiality and integrity on the matter.
 Disregarding this request may also result in the complaint being dismissed by the Compliance Officer.
 The Compliance Officer will notify the OWASP Foundation Board of Directors that a formal complaint has been filed, the date it was filed, the complainant’s name, and the party or parties named in the complaint.